Guido Calabresi: Personal life

 Calabresi married Anne Gordon Audubon Tyler, a social anthropologist, freelance writer, social activist, philanthropist and arts patron.
 Both received their primary education at the Foote School in New Haven, graduating in 1946 and 1948, respectively.
 Calabresi would continue on to receive his secondary education from Hopkins School, graduating in 1949.

 They reside in Woodbridge, Connecticut, and have three children.
 Anne Gordon Audubon Calabresi (Anne Calabresi Oldshue), a psychiatrist, graduated cum laude from Yale, attended medical school at Case Western Reserve University and completed residency at Harvard.
 Massimo Franklin Tyler Calabresi, a journalist with Time magazine, also graduated from Yale.
 Bianca Finzi-Contini Calabresi attended Yale as well, graduating summa cum laude, and has a Ph.D. in Renaissance literature from Columbia.
 Calabresi's nephew, Steven G. Calabresi, is a Constitutional Law professor at Northwestern University and a co-founder of the Federalist Society.

-Calabresi and his wife own an olive grove in Florence, Italy, where they produce olive oil each year.
-He is a fan of Inter Milan and the New York Yankees.